Claudia Cardinale: 1950s

-In 1959, she appeared opposite Salvatori in the mafia film Vento del sud, and played the wife of Maurizio Arena in Luigi Zampa's Il magistrato.
+In 1959 she appeared opposite Renato Salvatori in the mafia film Vento del sud and played the wife of Maurizio Arena in Luigi Zampa's Il magistrato.
 Cardinale also starred opposite Pietro Germi in his crime film The Facts of Murder, an important assignment for her in mastering the craft of acting while learning to feel at ease in front of the camera.
 Cardinale considered it to have been her first real test as an actress.
 She then played the role of Maria in Ralph Thomas's British film Upstairs and Downstairs, which starred Michael Craig and Anne Heywood.
 In her early roles, she was usually dubbed, as producers considered her voice too hoarse.